WHAT IS THE BOAT SAFETY SCHEME?

 WHAT TYPES OF BOAT CAN BE EXAMINED?

-Examinations are carried out for all inland craft, and boats carrying fuel or fitted with cooking, heating, refrigerating, or lighting appliances, whether they are powered or not - for example, barges, narrowboats and wide beams, butty’s, cruisers, petrol, diesel or electric powered.
+Examinations can be carried out for all types of inland craft, and boats carrying fuel or fitted with cooking, heating, refrigerating, or lighting appliances, whether they are powered or not - for example, barges, narrowboats and wide beams, butty’s, cruisers, petrol, diesel or electric powered.

 WHAT HAPPENS IF I LIVE ON MY BOAT?

-The BSS stipulates that if your boat is your residence, and you have a Bubble Tester correctly fitted into your boat’s LPG system, then an examination can take place.
+There are three veriables: (A) the BSS stipulates that if your boat is your residence, and you have a Bubble Tester correctly fitted into your boat’s LPG system, then a regular examination can take place.

-However, if you don’t have a Bubble Tester fitted, UK law stipulates that the LPG system needs to be tested by a Gas Safe Engineer (one that is qualified to work on boats with LPG).
+However, (B) if you don’t have a Bubble Tester fitted, UK law stipulates that the LPG system needs to be tested by a Gas Safe Engineer (one that is qualified to work on boats with LPG).
 This Engineer should be booked to attend at the time of the examination.
+Or (C) you can seek out a BSS examiner who is gas safe registered.

 WHAT HAPPENS AFTER THE EXAMINATION IS COMPLETED?

 If your boat passes you will receive a BSS certificate/BSS examination report (BSSER).
-This can be hardcopy, electronic or both if you wish.
 If your boat fails to meet the BSS requirements a failure sheet will be issued outlining the items that require any remedial work.
+You have upto 3 months for rectifications to be completed.